What NOT To Buy Drummers For Christmas

 Do Buy: Drumsticks

-Drumstick pencils may seem fun and zany at first, but trust me, this wears off after about five minutes.
-They’ll most likely be consigned forever to the back of your stationary drawer, never to see the light of day again.
-Not to mention the fact that you’ll annoy pretty much everyone in the office if you ever decide to use them for a desk-based rendition of ‘In The Air Tonight’.
-And you wouldn’t want to be responsible for potentially causing workplace carnage and exiling a family member in the process would you?
+Drumstick pencils may seem fun and zany at first, but trust us, this wears off after about five minutes.
+They’ll most likely be consigned forever to the back of a stationary drawer, never to see the light of day again.
+Not to mention the fact that they’ll annoy pretty much everyone in their office if they decide to use them for a desk-based rendition of “In The Air Tonight”.

-With a pair of drumsticks, you literally can’t go wrong.
-Every single drummer in existence needs them to play their instrument.
-Simply find out which brand they prefer – be it Promark, Vic Firth, Zildjian etc – and ask them which weight/size they regularly use.
-If you’re still confused, you can find out everything there is to know about drumsticks by reading our handy guide here.
-A drummer can never have too many sticks, no matter what they might say.
+That’s why with a pair of drumsticks, you literally can’t go wrong.
+Every single drummer needs them to play their instrument.
+Simply find out which brand they prefer — be it Promark, Vic Firth or Zildjian — and ask them which weight/size they regularly use.
+If you’re still confused, you can find out loads more with our guide to drumsticks.
+Just know that a drummer can never have too many sticks, no matter what they might say!

 Drumsticks